JoflynRodrigues/8bit-ALU-Design-and-Verification/README.md

 ## 🎯 Learning Outcomes

--   RTL design of arithmetic and logical datapath components\
--   Implementation of overflow detection logic\
+-   Implementation of overflow detection logic
--   Development of a self-checking verification environment\
+-   Development of a self-checking verification environment
--   Automated validation using a golden reference model\
+-   Automated validation using a golden reference model
 -   Debugging with waveform analysis tools